meshcloud/terraform-aws-meshplatform/README.md

   - automation account: meshStack will use this account to manage CloudFormation templates that are used in [Landing Zones](https://docs.meshcloud.io/docs/meshcloud.landing-zones.html).
 - AdministratorAccess in those accounts.

-While not strictily necessary, we recommend to configure a [terraform backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) to store your state.
+While not strictly necessary, we recommend to configure a [terraform backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) to store your state.
 Storing terraform state will allow you to maintain your meshStack integration after the initial provisioning.

 ## Overview of the integration